RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Dataset Construction

 \subsection{Data Collection}

-\ours is a dataset encompassing various robot configurations, including humanoid-style dual-arm robots such as the Franka and UR5e, inherently dual-arm robots like the ARX and AgileX, as well as human-like humanoid robots including TienKung and Tian Yi.
+\ours is a dataset encompassing various robot configurations, including humanoid-style dual-arm robots such as the Franka~\cite{franka_site} and UR5e~\cite{ur5e_site}, dual-arm mobile robots like the ARX~\cite{arx2024lift} and AgileX~\cite{AgileX_site}, as well as the humanoid robots including Tien~Kung~\cite{tien_kung_site} and Tian~Yi~\cite{xhumanoid2024tianyi}.
 Different types of robots have specific teleoperation devices for collecting robot data.
 In the following section, we provide a detailed explanation of the teleoperated data collection process for different types of dual-arm robots.

-\textbf{Franka and UR5e.} As shown in the Figure~\ref{fig:htact}, we place two Franka single-arm robots parallel to each other on a table to collect dual-arm collaborative tasks.The dual UR5e arms are deployed in two distinct configurations to collect a bimanual manipulation dataset: one with both arms mounted parallel on a tabletop, and the other arranged in a more anthropomorphic, human-like bimanual setup.
-Then, we use HACTS~\cite{xu2025hacts} teleoperation device to collect datasets for the dual-arm Franka and UR5e robots, which is a low-cost, lightweight system comprising both hardware and software.
-The hardware uses Dynamixel servos (XL430-W250-T for high-load joints and XL330-M288-T for the gripper and others), a 3D-printed PLA frame, a 12V/5A power supply, and a WaveShare servo adapter—all under \$300—and supports kinematically equivalent adaptation.
+\textbf{Franka and UR5e.} As shown in the Figure~\ref{fig:htact}, we place two single-arm Franka robots side by side on a workbench to collect data for bimanual collaborative tasks.
+The dual UR5e arms are deployed in two configurations: one with both arms mounted parallel on the workbench, and the other arranged in a humanoid-like bimanual layout, enhancing morphological diversity.
+Data collection is performed using the HACTS~\cite{xu2025hacts} teleoperation system, which is a low-cost, lightweight platform that supports kinematically equivalent adaptation and bidirectional synchronized control.
+The hardware uses Dynamixel servos (XL430-W250-T for high-load joints and XL330-M288-T for the grippers and others), a 3D-printed PLA frame, a 12V/5A power supply, and a WaveShare servo adapter and supports kinematically equivalent adaptation.
 The software relies on the DYNAMIXEL API for motor control, enables bidirectional robot–hardware synchronization via offset calibration, and allows switching between autonomous and human-guided modes using a foot pedal.
 HACTS enable motion control by mapping the movements of the slave arms to the master arms.
 During data collection, operators perform the dual-arm robotic manipulation tasks by controlling two independent slave arms.